Automattic/newspack-post-image-downloader/README.md

 ### -- skip (exclude) specific hosts from downloading

 Also optional.
 Alternatively, you can specify hosts not to download images from, and the plugin will download images from all the hosts except these, e.g. `*.google.*` (the `--exclude-hosts` parameter).
 Wildcards are also supported to use all domain extensions and/or subdomains.

-### -- download or import images from local files

-If you have images available in your local files, and you use the `--folder-local-images` parameter, the plugin will first attempt to import these directly, without downloading them.

 ### -- parallel downloading